 Food connects

 Food connects people.
-Sometimes more than many words can.
+Sometimes more than many words ever could.

 The story of Joseph Awuah-Darko and the Last Supper Project

-Last week, I read in the New York Times about Joseph Awuah-Darko, an artist from Ghana.
-He was at a point where he no longer wanted to live.
+Last week I read in the New York Times about Joseph Awuah-Darko, an artist from Ghana.
+He had reached a point where he no longer wanted to live.
 When he shared this publicly, a stranger spontaneously invited him to dinner.

 A simple gesture – despite the sad occasion.